daniellmb/AQUA/README.md

 You can pause end-to-end tests for debugging by using `browser.degugger()` for more, see documentation on [Debugging E2E Tests](https://github.com/angular/protractor/blob/master/docs/debugging.md#pausing-to-debug).

-## Configuring AQUA
+## Configuring aqua

 ### Patterns

-The AQUA config uses [glob patterns](https://www.npmjs.org/package/glob) similar to those in the various Unix shells to find and filter your files.
+The aqua config uses [glob patterns](https://www.npmjs.org/package/glob) similar to those in the various Unix shells to find and filter your files.
 Glob patterns resemble regular expressions somewhat, but have a much simpler syntax.
 The following character sequences have special meaning within a glob pattern:

   * `!` negates the pattern
   * `?` matches any one character